kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

-# KEP-3589: Uniformly filter manageJobsWithoutQueueName by namespace
+# KEP-3589: Uniform namespace-based controls for all integrations

 <!-- toc -->
 - [Summary](#summary)